Dollar approaches seven-month high, trade tensions limit gains

 The U.S. currency managed to limit is losses against the yen, a rough gauge of broader risk appetite because of the yen’s perceived status as a safe haven in times of market turmoil and political tension.

-The euro slipped 0.2 percent to $1.1585 EUR=, extending losses after sliding 1.3 percent the previous week after the ECB signaled it will keep interest rates at record lows well into next year.
+The euro slipped 0.2 percent to $1.1585, extending losses after sliding 1.3 percent the previous week after the ECB signalled it will keep interest rates at record lows well into next year.

 Reporting by Shinichi Saoshiro; Editing by Eric Meijer